University of New South Wales

 Bachelor of Psychological Science (Philosophy)

-Nationally Recognised Higher EducationExplore the commitments and values that shape human life.
-In this major, you’ll gain an expanded understanding of the human, social and natural world, including the complex relationships and interactions across these domains.
-Discover how ethical norms, political institutions and social practices can both foster and constrain creativity and innovation.
-Examine how fundamental concepts that underpin scientific and humanistic inquiry – concepts as fundamental as “time” and “mind” – have been debated over time.
+The philosophy curriculum at UNSW explores such questions.
+You will gain an expanded understanding of the human, social, and natural world, and appreciate complex relationships and interactions across these domains.
+You will discover how ethical norms, political institutions, and social practices can both foster and constrain creativity and innovation.
+You will appreciate how fundamental concepts that underpin scientific and humanistic inquiry – concepts as fundamental as “time” and “mind” – have been contested, and their meanings debated, over time.
+And since philosophical inquiry is highly driven by understanding and assessing arguments, you will develop valuable skills of critical thinking, sound reasoning, and clear interpretive and analytical writing.

 Delivery mode